tomkooij/scipy2017/README.rst

 HDF5 is a hierarchical, binary database format that has become the de facto standard for scientific computing.
 While the specification may be used in a relatively simple way (persistence of static arrays) it also supports several high-level features that prove invaluable.
 These include chunking, ragged data, extensible data, parallel I/O, compression, complex selection, and in-core calculations.
 Moreover, HDF5 bindings exist for almost every language - including two Python libraries (PyTables and h5py).
 This tutorial will cover HDF5 itself through the lens of both h5py and PyTables and will show how to use them in order to persist NumPy and pandas containers.

-This tutorial will discuss tools, strategies, and hacks for really squeezing every ounce of performance out of HDF5 in new or existing projects.
-It will also go over fundamental limitations in the specification and provide creative and subtle strategies for getting around them.
-We will also see how pandas can use HDF5 via its HDFStore module.
-Overall, this tutorial will show how HDF5 plays nicely with all parts of an application making the code and data both faster and smaller.

-Knowledge of Python, NumPy, pandas, C or C++, and basic HDF5 is recommended but not required.

 Outline
 -------